 Georgia statutes and regulations require that all aircraft, boats, and tangible business personal property be reported annually.
-It is the responsibility of the Business Personal Property Division to discover, list and value all Personal Property in DeKalb County for property tax purposes.
-Business Personal Property used or located in DeKalb County should be reported on a "PT50P Business Personal Property Tax Return", Aircraft utilize a "PT50A form", Marine Equipment utilize a "PT50M" and Freeport Exemption utilize a "PT50PF form".
-Forms can be found on our website: www.dekalbcountyga.gov/propappr.
+It is the responsibility of the Business Personal Property Division to discover, list and value all personal property in DeKalb County for property tax purposes.
+Business personal property used or located in DeKalb County should be reported on a "PT50P Business Personal Property Tax Return", Aircraft utilize a "PT50A form", Marine Equipment utilize a "PT50M" and Freeport Exemption utilize a "PT50PF form".
+Forms can be found on our website: Personal Property Forms.